Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_financial_governance/tb_zts_financial_governance.md

 Please refer to the [Snowflake - Financial Governance Overview documentation](https://docs.snowflake.com/guides-overview-cost#financial-governance-overview) for a deeper dive.

 ### Prerequisites
-- Before beginning, please make sure you have completed the [**Introduction to Tasty Bytes Quickstart**](https://quickstarts.snowflake.com/guide/tasty_bytes_introduction/) which instruct you on setting up a trial account and deploys the Tasty Bytes Foundation required to complete this Quickstart in under 10 minutes.
+- Before beginning, please make sure you have completed the [**Introduction to Tasty Bytes Quickstart**](https://quickstarts.snowflake.com/guide/tasty_bytes_introduction/) which provides a walkthrough on setting up a trial account and deploying the Tasty Bytes Foundation required to complete this Quickstart.

 ### What You Will Learn
 - A